Light DOM

 With shadow DOM, CSS styles defined in a parent component don’t apply to a child component.
 Contrastingly, light DOM enables styling from the root document to target a DOM node and style it.

 The styles on the following native shadow component cascades into the child component's light DOM.
-In this case, the light DOM component is within the native shadow component and is mounted at the nearest native shadow root level, which is scoped locally within that entire shadow root and impact any light DOM components inside of that root.
+In this case, the light DOM component is inside the native shadow component and is mounted at the closest native shadow root level.
+This light DOM component is scoped locally within that entire shadow root and affects any light DOM components inside that root.

 Similarly, the styles on a child component rendered in light DOM are applied to its parent components until a shadow boundary is encountered when using native shadow DOM.